emmajanedrews/base-template/_posts/2018-03-09-are-we-nearing-a-bubble-in-the-market.md

 We’re hearing a lot of concern that we may be reaching another housing bubble.
 I recently read an article from the NAR, who discovered that the median existing home price for all homes in January was up by about 5.8%. **That’s just about what we’re seeing in Hoboken.**

 This is coming off of 71 consecutive months of price increases, which has led some people to believe that home prices are overinflated.
-Zillow recently issued a statement saying that if the bubble had occurred, home values would have appreciated at a steady pace and the median home price would have been at or above the current value.
+Zillow recently issued a statement saying that if the bubble had not happened, home values would have appreciated at a steady pace and the median home price would have been at or above the current value.

 {% include pullquote.html %}